eoap/kc-eoap/eoap/calrissian-hands-on/intro.md

 In this scenario you will:

-* install a CWL runner
+* Configure the Kubernetes cluster to run Calrissian job
-* run your fist CWL document
+* Submit a Carlissian job